The Chevrolet Avalanche, combining SUV luxury with pickup adaptability, has seen its ups and downs.

 The Neutral Years: 2009

-Ah, 2009 – the year the Avalanche tried to find itself.
-It wasn’t plagued by the issues of its early second-gen siblings, but it hadn’t quite reached the heights of the later models either.
+Ah, 2009 – the year the Avalanche tried to discover itself.
+It wasn’t afflicted by the issues of its early second-gen siblings, but it hadn’t quite reached the heights of the later models either.

-Owners appreciated the improved drivetrain and the ever-versatile “Midgate” design.
+Owners appreciated the enhanced drivetrain and the ever-versatile “Midgate” design.
 But it wasn’t all smooth sailing – some electrical niggles and occasional brake grumbles kept it from true greatness.

 The Worst Years: 2007, 2008